 Pisac has a number of hostels in town but most of those are quite barebones and cheap.
 While in Pisac, I stayed at Wolf Totem at the glowing recommendation of a friend who was already staying there.
 I looked it up online and wow.
 I built up extremely high expectations due to how stunning the location and property looked.
 When I arrived, it exceeded those already lofty expectations.

 First of all, there was a dog.
 If you know me, you know I’d be content to sleep in a bathtub as long as there was a dog in the vicinity.
-Thankfully, Wolf Totem was much more than a backpacker would typically ask for.
+Thankfully, Wolf Totem was much more than a backpacker could ask for.
 I’ve stayed at a lot of incredible places in South America, and Wolf Totem ranks up there with the best of them.

 Other Recommendations For Pisac